 An invitation email is sent to the patient, but this email does not contain any private health information.
 The email provides a time-limited link for the patient to click, which allows them to authenticate and proceed to complete a secure web questionnaire.
 No patient health data is sent via email.
 All patient health information is encrypted throughout, meaning the usual concerns with email privacy are not applicable.

-Ocean Online allows you to use a piece of information that only the patient would know.
+Ocean allows you to use a piece of information that only the patient would know.
 You can use a birthdate, a health number or even a secret password that you share with the patient via phone or in person.

 There are a number of options.
-If you are using an integrated EMR (i.e. TELUS PS Suite, QHR Accuro, or OSCAR), you can send it directly from within your system, with no additional sign-on required.
+If you are using an integrated EMR (i.e. TELUS PS Suite, Med Access, QHR Accuro, or OSCAR Pro), you can send it directly from within your system, with no additional sign-on required.
 The email address and other patient data will be auto-populated for you.

 Alternatively, you can send online messages through the Ocean Portal from any internet browser – simply type in the patient’s email address and add a secure messages and/or pick forms for them to complete, as desired.
 The resulting note will appear in the Patients Tab of the Ocean Portal upon completion.

-If you’re using a natively-supported EMR like Telus PS Suite or OSCAR, you simply open the patient chart to automatically download the completed note and view it.
+If you’re using a natively-supported EMR like Telus PS Suite, Med Access, Accuro, or OSCAR Pro, you simply open the patient chart to automatically download the completed note and view it.
 The process is extremely simple and near-instantaneous.

 If you are using an EMR that does not work natively with Ocean, you can use the Patients tab in the Ocean Portal.
 Most clinics using this approach have their receptionists run Ocean in tandem with their EMR for a seamless workflow to import the patient notes.
 Ocean will conveniently preselect the patient’s note so that the user can simply copy and paste it into the EMR.
 The process is much faster and easier than the traditional need to scan and import paper notes.